Man sitting on a lounge cuddling a white dog banner image

 • Dog attacks on children occur mostly in the yard of their own home or another person's home.

-• Dogs tend to attack or bite out of fear or an attempt to dominate.
+• Dogs usually attack or bite out of fear or an attempt to dominate.
 Children are often vulnerable targets for a dog attack, even from a dog they know and love.
-They may provoke aggressive responses by inadvertently challenging the dog or intruding into its territory.
+They may provoke aggressive behaviour by challenging the dog or intruding into its personal space without realising.

-• Most injuries to children are inflicted on the head or face.
+• Most injuries to children occur on the head or face.

 • Always supervise your dog around children.

-• not to put their faces close to a dog's mouth
+• put their faces close to a dog's mouth

-• not to pat a strange dog, a dog that is tied up, a dog that has been left in a car or a dog that is eating.
+• pat a strange dog, or a dog that is: tied up, left in a car or eating.

-The terms "restricted" "dangerous" and "menacing" have specific legal meanings, and there are certain rules that owners of these dogs must follow.
+The terms 'restricted', 'dangerous', and 'menacing' have specific legal meanings.
+There are certain rules that owners of these dogs must follow.
 These include:

 • The dog must be desexed, microchipped and registered.

-• You are required to pay a $195 annual permit, in addition to a one-off lifetime pet registration fee.
-You can pay for this permit via the NSW Pet Registry website or at Council.
+• Owners must pay a $230 annual permit fee, and a one-off lifetime pet registration fee, which they can pay on the NSW Pet Registry website or at Council.

 • The dog must not, at any time, be in the sole charge of a person under the age of 18 years.

-• At home, the dog must be kept in a certified purpose-built enclosure and warning signs must be displayed on the property.
+• At home, the owner must keep the dog in a certified purpose-built enclosure, and display warning signs on the property.

 • The dog must wear a securely fitted muzzle when outside its enclosure (at home or in a public place).

-• When outside the enclosure, the dog must wear a distinctive red and yellow striped collar and be walked on a secure chain or lead at all times.
+• When outside the enclosure, the dog must wear a distinctive red and yellow striped collar.
+The owner must walk the dog on a secure chain or lead at all times.

-• Council must be notified of the following within 24 hours if the dog:
+• The owner must notify Council of the following within 24 hours if the dog:

 • has attacked or injured a person or animal